A year-long learning community

 Refresh your teaching practice and reconnect your curriculum to the Land.
 Across habitats and through the seasons, learn how to “read”—and teach—on our landscape from some of the region's best education and natural resource professionals.

 You’ll gain the tools to integrate real-world, hands-on experiences into your curriculum.
-At the heart of FFEC is the belief that when a student has a relationship with their place, they can work to create a more sustainable future.
+At the heart of A Forest for Every Classroom (FFEC) is the belief that when a student has a relationship with their place, they can work to create a more sustainable future.

 Offered with Marsh-Billings-Rockefeller National Historical Park, Green Mountain National Forest, and the National Park Service Stewardship Institute